approov/quickstart-java-spring-token-check/servers/shapes-api/README.md

 ## PRODUCTION

-In order to protect the communication between your mobile app and the API server is important to only communicate hover a secure communication channel, aka https.
+In order to protect the communication between your mobile app and the API server is important to only communicate hover a secure communication channel, aka HTTPS.

-Please bear in mind that https on its own is not enough, certificate pinning must be also used to pin the connection between the mobile app and the API server in order to prevent [Man in the Middle Attacks](https://approov.io/docs/mitm-detection.html).
+Please bear in mind that HTTPS on its own is not enough, certificate pinning must be also used to pin the connection between the mobile app and the API server in order to prevent [Man in the Middle Attacks](https://approov.io/docs/mitm-detection.html).